joshmedeski/t-smart-tmux-session-manager/README.md

 ### Key Bindings

 - `ctrl-s` list only tmux sessions
-- `ctrl-z` list only zoxide results
+- `ctrl-x` list only zoxide results
 - `ctrl-d` list directories (or find if fd isn't installed)

-You can learn more about how the script works in [this video](https://www.youtube.com/watch?v=l_TTxc0AcCw).

 ## How to add a custom keybinding